cjakabos/portfolio-web/README.md

 ```bash
 docker-compose -f docker-compose-app.yml up -d
 ```
-Note: configure Ollama model to use with LLM_MODEL in docker-compose-infrastructure.yml, in this example it was deepseek-r1 with 1.5B parameter, good enough for local testing purposes.
+Note: configure Ollama model to use with NEXT_PUBLIC_LLM_MODEL in docker-compose-infrastructure.yml, in this example it was deepseek-r1 with 1.5B parameter, good enough for local testing purposes.
 ```dockerfile
   ollama:
     container_name: ollama